Tiefseetauchner/TiefDownConverter/docs/cli_markdown/Chapter 3 - Usage Details/Chapter 8 - project-templates-update.md

           The processor to use for this template.
           A processor defines additional arguments passed to the conversion command.
           For LaTeX and typst templates, this allows extending the respective conversion parameters.
-          For epub templates, this allows adding custom pandoc parameters.
-          Processors are incompatible with CustomPandoc conversions.
+          Processors are incompatible with CustomPreprocessor conversions.
 Use preprocessors instead.

   -h, --help
           Print help (see a summary with '-h')